This is not a brand

 Backcountry Dad Life

-Less than a year after my hike, I became a father.
+Less than a year after my hike, I became a Dad.
 As I held my little girl for the first time, I promised her I’d make the outdoors a central part of our family’s life.
 She deserved to feel what I felt, earn her own confidence, and feel at peace in nature.

 That promise meant finding ways to make the outdoors easy and accessible.
 That led us to one of the best decisions we’ve ever made—we bought a camper van, our getaway vehicle to the outdoors.
 It was a big purchase, but we’ve never regretted a single penny spent.